 7. Malasadas

-A Hawaiian take on the Portuguese fried dough recipe, malasadas are delectable treats.
-These sugar-dusted, pillow-soft doughnuts are often found piping hot and filled with tropical fruit-flavored custards or left plain as a canvas for the sweet sugar coating.
+Traditional malasadas are delectable treats.
+A Hawaiian take on the Portuguese deep-fried dough recipe, these sugar-dusted, pillow-soft doughnuts are often served hot and filled with tropical fruit-flavored custards or left plain as a canvas for the sweet sugar coating.
 A bite into a malasada is a little taste of paradise and can be enjoyed as a sweet breakfast or a dessert.

 8. Shave Ice